mairasafdar/fft-audio-toolkit/README.md

 * **Lossy Compression:** Reduce file size by intelligently removing the quietest, least perceptible frequency components.
 * **File Size Estimation:** See an estimate of the final file size in real-time as you adjust the compression level.

-### **Screenshots**

-A screenshot of the main Equalizer screen, showing the live waveform visualizer with the original (grey) and EQ'd (pink) waveforms.

-\[Screenshot of the EQ Screen\]

-A screenshot of the Compression screen, displaying the file size information and final controls.

-\[Screenshot of the Compression Screen\]

 ### **Built With**